-Unauthorized Access:
+Unauthorized Access

 This policy has been written and is included in our parent handbook to ensure families that people entering church property do not have unauthorized access to children in our preschool.
-This policy is reviewed at our student/parent orientation and at our teacher inservice training each year.
-Any person in the center who is not a staff member, substitute, and who has not had a record check and approval to be involved with child care shall not have unrestricted access to children for whom that person is not the parent, guardian, or custodian.
+This policy is reviewed at our student/parent orientation and at our teacher in-service training each year.
+Any person in the center who is not a staff member, substitute, and who has not had a record check and approval to be involved with childcare shall not have unrestricted access to children for whom that person is not the parent, guardian, or custodian.
 Each year before school begins all staff members review the files of all children and have copies of legal parent/guardian/custodian information as well as pick-up authorization documents.

 During preschool hours, any person entering the church building must enter through the church office entrance as all other doors are locked at all times.
 At that entrance they are monitored on camera and must check in with the receptionist at the front desk.
-The receptionist contacts the preschool director and informs her of people in the building.
+The receptionist contacts the preschool director and informs her of the people in the building.
 Any visitor to the preschool is greeted by the director in the church office and given a written document of visiting guidelines.
 The education wing is located in the west wing of the building, separated from the greater church building.
-A system is in place that allows us to "lock-down" the preschool wing if necessary through the use of an emergency control panel located in the preschool office.
+A system is in place that allows us to "lock-down" the preschool wing if necessary, through the use of an emergency control panel located in the preschool office.

-All preschool families enter through the west preschool entrance, using the new intercom system.
+All preschool families enter through the West preschool entrance using the new intercom system.
 All entries can be viewed on the preschool office computer.
+Classrooms doors are kept locked at all times as an extra layer of security.